cbattenplowright/terminal_commands_cheatsheet/terminal_commands.md

 Sometimes you do not want Git to commit certain file classes.
 Generally these are generated files such as log files or system generated files.
 You can create a `.gitignore`file listing patterns matching the file patterns.
 Setting a `.gitignore` file before starting a project is normally a good idea to save a file being created and then being accidentally committed.

-There are multiple locations to have Git ignore certain files see: http://vinyll.scopyleft.fr/using-gitignore-the-right-way/ for more information regarding .gitignore files in project directories and a the root directory.
+There are multiple locations to have Git ignore certain files see: http://vinyll.scopyleft.fr/using-gitignore-the-right-way/ for more information regarding .gitignore files in project directories and the root directory.

 There are various rules for patterns as follows: